Russy-Veemon/Russy-Veemon/README.md

 After struggling on my own for 6 months, I decided to join Coding Dojo bootcamp to gain the opportunity to work on dev teams, collaborate with others, to help other students, and ultimately gain structure to my learning.
 I learned 1 full stack within 3 months (Python) and built many projects using different technologies.

+To further my knowledge and specialize more in the tech world, I have decided to use the Python knowledge and skill set I developed at Coding Dojo and expand into Cybersecurity.
+I am currently finishing up the Google Cybersecurity Professionals course on Coursera, and plan to be posting more of my projects here on my github as well as linking a lot of my portfolio work here as well.

 SKILL SETS

 LANGUAGES: JavaScript(ES6), Python, CSS, HTML